Dozens of rescue felines, but not enough homes to foster or adopt them - NZ Herald

 Since the post, Batley said many people had raised their hands and at least 15 people had donated kitten food in the past four days.

-Batley was grateful, considering "we're just spending hundreds and hundreds every week at the moment to buy foster kitten food".
+Batley was grateful considering "we're just spending hundreds and hundreds every week at the moment to buy fosters kitten food".

 Rescue, Revive, Rehome encouraged the community to buy donation vouchers as Christmas gifts.

-Batley said people wanted to help but often couldn't foster or adopt, so "if they're animal lovers I think it's pretty heartwarming to be able to donate on behalf of someone and give them that little card as a present".
+Batley said people wanted to help but often couldn't foster or adopt so "if they're animal lovers I think it's pretty heartwarming to be able to donate on behalf of someone and give them that little card as present".

 Batley said the rescue wanted to break the cycle: "There are other options - please don't just dump kittens on the side of the road or in a box."